 Eating too much sodium salt from processed or packaged foods, and too little potassium from not eating enough fresh, whole, seasonal foods will turn off the energy-making potassium-sodium pump, leaving you depleted, exhausted, and with a congested lymphatic system.

-September is the season to energize and cool the body with cooling, energy-rich, high-potassium, low-sodium fruits and veggies.
+September is the season to energize and cool the body with cooling, energy-rich, high-potassium, low-sodium fruits, and veggies.

 The boost in potassium this time of year is no mistake for mammals.
 This is the time of year we need energy most—for mating!

-September is mating month for most mammals.
+September is the mating month for most mammals.
 This allows for babies to be born in early spring, giving them ample time to grow and gain some fat to endure the next fall and winter.

 To support higher end-of-summer energy, melatonin levels are naturally high in winter and low in summer.
-In nature, high sex hormones in winter (when melatonin levels are high) result in babies born in fall, who are not ready to endure a brutal winter.
+In nature, high sex hormones in winter (when melatonin levels are high) result in babies born in the fall, who are not ready to endure a brutal winter.
 This is why high levels of melatonin have well-documented birth control properties.1-7

 In these end-of-summer days, blood sugar, insulin levels, and cortisol (stress hormones) are surging as mammals prepare to fight for the right to reproduce.

 Sex hormones also surge, boosting serotonin, which pumps, amps, and sensitizes mammals, readying them for mating rituals—which can often be bloody.
 Serotonin thickens blood for better clotting and constricts blood vessels, so if the mammal is injured during the rut, the body is literally ready for a fight.1-7